opengeospatial/T17-API-D167/README.md

 ```

 If after executing that command there is an issue whatsoever, then you need to contact the system administrator responsible for AWS S3 and provide all the information on the issue, such as the error message that is prompted after the previous command or the log of the script execution in debug mode.

+## NetCDF tiling

+NetCDF files are often large and require important resources and bandwidth to manipulate.
+In order to facilitate their manipulation, the `netcdf_tiling.py` script is used to test the application of the tiling concept to a NetCDF file.
+It consists on generating several NetCDF files from an original one, with the data for a "tile" geographical area.
+The number of tiles generated depend on the zoom level:

+ * Level 0: one file
+ * Level 1: four files
+ * level 2: sixteen files

+ and so on

+This code is for demonstration purposes and it uses the sample file air.sig995.2012.nc available at https://psl.noaa.gov/repository/entry/show?entryid=972f08b9-e4b1-4edf-94e8-5ad7c4d8b33d